-The RS 165 are a pair of above-average sounding headphones capable of delivering a lot of Bass, an excellent Mid Range and a good Treble.
+The RS 165 are a pair of above-average sounding headphones capable of delivering a lot of bass (see our recommendations for the best headphones for bass), an excellent Mid Range and a good Treble.
 However, their Bass is prone to inconsistencies and highly dependent on the quality of fit/seal achieved by the user, more than any other headphones we have tested so far.
 Additionally, due to their closed-back design, they don't have a very open and spacious Soundstage, which is favored for critical listening applications.

 Very good Mid Range performance.
 The response is consistent and relatively flat, but shows about 3dB of tilt towards the higher frequencies.
 This makes the sound of these headphones slightly forward, by bringing the vocals/leads slightly to the front of the mix.

 Good Treble Range performance.
 Low-treble has a dip around 4KHz, but because of the narrow width, its negative effects on presence and detail of vocals/leads would be small.
 The rest of the Range is within good limits and relatively flat and consistent.